URGENT: Medical Device Correction UPDATE

 Adverse reactions or quality problems experienced with the use of this product may be reported to the FDA’s MedWatch Adverse Event Reporting program either online, by regular mail or by fax.
 Complete and submit the report online at www.fda.gov/medwatch.
 Regular Mail or Fax: Download form or call 1-800-332-1088 to request a reporting form, then complete and return to the address on the pre-addressed form or submit by fax to 1-800-FDA-0178.

 For additional support, please connect with a live agent by selecting the Podder Support button on the bottom right corner or call our dedicated Product Support phone line at 800-641-2049, available 24/7.
-Thank you for taking the time to review this important information and for the trust you place in Omnipod.

 Sincerely,

-Senior Vice President, Regulatory Affairs, Quality Assurance and Compliance
+Senior Vice President, Quality Assurance, Regulatory Affairs, and Compliance

 Insulet Corporation

-How to locate Pod lot number:
+Appendix A: How to locate lot number:

 The lot number can be located on the Pod tray lid, the flat side of the Pod, as well as the 5-pack Pod box.